Benefits provided exclusively to our members include:

 Email Support Group – Second Wind maintains an online support group consisting of over 200 subscribers who are waiting for a lung transplant, have had a lung transplant, or are the caregiver for a lung transplant candidate or recipient.
 Questions, comments and experiences are posted in an email type format.
 You can ask any question that you might have and receive meaningful answers from someone who has been there.
 If you don’t want to post questions yourself, you can still read the posts from other members.
 Typically there are about 5 – 10 posting per day and you may receive them either individually or in digest format which sends all of the postings from the previous day in one large message.
 Please contact Tom Nate via email (email@example.com) in order to be added to the group.

 Summary – If you have been affected by lung transplantation, you have come to the right place for support.
-If you have any further questions, feel free to call our toll free number at 888-855-9463.
+If you have any further questions, feel free to contact any of our board members.